 How to Find the Best Pillow for Side Sleepers

 While there isn't one "correct" sleep position, there is one that's far more popular than the rest: side sleeping.
 If you're among the 74 percent of adults in the U.S. who sleep on their side, you know how important it is to have the right pillow to feel comfortable.
+Paired with a best mattress for side sleepers, you'll have the perfect setup for rejuvenating rest.

 In this guide, we'll dive into the unique needs of people who sleep on their side and identify which pillow types and materials can deliver on these specifications.